Beimnet-svg/TTK4145_elevator_lab/README.md

 Config file -> Configure your elevator to your liking.
 Add number of elevators and floors, etc.

-Driver-go -> The basic one elevator system such as how the FSM is designed.
-The elevator is designed as a typical FSM, much like the given C-code.
+Driver-go -> The basic one elevator system with a FSM structure.
+The elevator is designed like the given C-code, apart from the deleting of orders, which is done in the ordermanager in the master.

 MasterSlaveDist -> Master slave distributor.
-This is designed such that the elevator with the lowest ID and the elevator which has been working the longest, in other words, has the updated info stays master.
-And the master which reconnects steps down.
+We always want there to be only one master of the active system (If an elevator is disconnected it can be a master of itself, but should not try to send messages to other elevators), and that master being the one with the newest information.
+We therefore have a disconnected bool that is set to true when an elevator doesn't recieve any alive messages, and all elevators are initiallized as slaves to ensure smooth behaviour after power toggle.
+When the master dies the slave with lowest elevator ID that is still connected becomes the master.

-Networking -> A common sender and reciever function for recieving and sending data.
+Networking -> A common sender and reciever module for recieving and sending data.
 The data being sent over is an "Order message"-struct, which is being decoded.
+The slave sends its elevator struct, containing new requests and elevator state, and the master sends all active orders in the system.
+These are sent out periodically and works as a heartbeat as well.

 OrderManager -> This is where all the orders are being processed.
 When new buttons are pressed in either the maste ror the slaves, the ordermanager will make sure that the elevator which has the cost-optimal path takes this order.
-This then gets sent from tha master to the slaves.
+This then gets sent from the master to the slaves.

 Current bugs:

 - When pressing up and down in a floor, it removes both of them when reaching the floor
+- Some weird behaviour in master slave distributer that has to be debugged